 (ii) State two examples of a scalar quantity and two examples of a vector quantity.

 scalar quantities

 vector quantities

-(b) of the The diagram below shows a ship fitted with a sail attached to a cable.
-The force e wind on the sail assists the driving force of the ship's propellors.
+(b) The diagram below shows a ship fitted with a sail attached to a cable.
+The force of the wind on the sail assists the driving force of the ship's propellors.

-sail

-cable

-35°) horizontal line